CodosaurusLLC/CodosaurusLLC.github.io/_includes/cfp-list-blurb.md

 If you know of something missing, feel free to [contact me](/contact){:target="_new"}.&nbsp;
 Just please make sure that
-the CfP is indeed closing within the next two weeks, else I might already have it in the _big_ list, just not this _extract_.
+the CfP is indeed closing within the next two weeks _from the latest update_, else I might already have it in the _big_ list, just not this _extract_.